josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/⏱️_timeline_of_essential_infrastructure_attacks.md

 ### Affected body

-Direction générale des Finances publiques, the French national tax authority.
+Direction générale des Finances publiques.

 ### What happened

 The French Finance Ministry confirmed that an attacker had obtained illegitimate access to a tax-authority system in late June and had consulted and extracted data concerning individuals and businesses.

-The breach became public after an actor using the name **ZeroBytes** advertised stolen material in August.
 Later government reporting put the affected population at about 700,000 taxpayers.

 On 18 August, France announced a wider vulnerability-testing and security response.
-The head of the tax authority also disclosed that another data breach detected on 17 August remained under assessment.

 ### Effect